×

 When we asked people living in Rio de Janeiro about club and activities where newcomers can meet others, they responded:

 "Expats in Rio de Janeiro often join clubs and activities such as language exchange groups, sports teams, and cultural activities.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events.
-Finally, expats can also meet people by simply exploring the city and talking to locals in cafes, bars, and other public spaces," said one expat in Rio de Janeiro.
+Finally, expats can also meet people by simply exploring the city and talking to locals in cafes, bars, and other public spaces," wrote one member in Rio de Janeiro.

 Oliveira Lawyers